Smart Mobility (SM)

 The UN predicts that 60% of the world’s population will live in cities by 2030.
 Updating urban transportation systems to accommodate this population growth is a massive undertaking, especially when many city planners are also concerned with increasing efficiency and reducing environmental impact.
 Civil engineers play essential roles in developing and executing strategies in AI, big data, and green transportation, and demand for civil engineers with training in these fields is expected to increase in the coming years.

 Research has shown that engineers with interdisciplinary educational backgrounds perform well in teams and enjoy a broad range of job opportunities.
-Purdue’s IRS track gives students the best of both worlds – a high-quality master’s degree in civil engineering with the added benefit of interdisciplinary engineering training.
+Purdue University – ranked #2 in online civil engineering by U.S. News and World Report 2024 – offers a Master's in Civil Engineering with an SM track, combining top-tier education with interdisciplinary training.
 Learn more about this track’s unique curriculum below:

 Learners are required to take 15 core Civil Engineering course credits.
 You may pick any from this group: